Next-Flip/Momentum-Firmware/documentation/file_formats/AssetPacks.md

 Again, this is all fairly standard Flipper animation stuff, there are plenty of tutorials on YouTube.
 The key differences with the Asset Pack animation system are:

 - They go in `SD/asset_packs/PackName/Anims` instead of `SD/dolphin`.
-- XFW has up to level 30, so make sure to update your manifest.txt accordingly!
+- Momentum has up to level 30, so make sure to update your manifest.txt accordingly!

 <br>